micheles/papers/PITCHME.md

 - we had C extensions in the past, before the wheels
 - gcc was required to install the software
 - otherwise a slower fallback was used
-- there was duplication between Python/numpy and C
+- there was duplication between Python and C
-- I was able to speedup the Python/numpy part
+- I was able to speedup the Python(numpy) part
+- now the code base is 100% pure Python @fa[thumbs-up]

 ---?image=collapse.jpg